Lilith: Kabbalah

-Midrash ABKIR

-The first medieval source to depict Adam and Lilith in full was the Midrash A.B.K.I.R. (c.
-10th century), which was followed by the Zohar and other Kabbalistic writings.
-Adam is said to be perfect until he recognises either his sin or Cain's fratricide that is the cause of bringing death into the world.
-He then separates from holy Eve, sleeps alone, and fasts for 130 years.
-During this time "Pizna", either an alternate name for Lilith or a daughter of hers, desires his beauty and seduces him against his will.
-She gives birth to multitudes of djinns and demons, the first of them being named Agrimas.
-However, they are defeated by Methuselah, who slays thousands of them with a holy sword and forces Agrimas to give him the names of the rest, after which he casts them away to the sea and the mountains.
+In the later Kabbalistic literature (e.g. Tuv haAretz), Lilith is not the sole wife of Samael, but the first of four, among Naamah, Agrat bat Mahlat and Mahlat.
+Eisheth Zenunim (woman of whoredom/harlotry), an epithet of Lilith in the Zohar, is contemporarily personified as a separate demonic entity.

 Treatise on the Left Emanation

 The mystical writing of two brothers Jacob and Isaac Hacohen, Treatise on the Left Emanation, which predates the Zohar by a few decades, states that Samael and Lilith are in the shape of an androgynous being, double-faced, born out of the emanation of the Throne of Glory and corresponding in the spiritual realm to Adam and Eve, who were likewise born as a hermaphrodite.
 The two twin androgynous couples resembled each other and both "were like the image of Above"; that is, that they are reproduced in a visible form of an androgynous deity.